Daylily-Informatics/UltraQC/docs/source/docs/installation/installation_dev.rst

 10. Install the pre-commit hooks
 -------------------------------

-MegaQC has a number of `pre-commit`_ hooks installed, which automatically format and check your code before you commit.
+UltraQC has a number of `pre-commit`_ hooks installed, which automatically format and check your code before you commit.
 To set it up, run: